Now shipping 1.8.0

 Layered lookup across pokemontcg.io (TCGPlayer + Cardmarket), TCGdex for international cards, and PriceCharting for region-exclusive products.
 Always negotiating from the same data the seller sees.

-• Built for want-lists
+• Built for wishlists

 Bulk syntax like top:5 Charizard cards or all Pikachu prints, inline price filters, language tokens.
 Describe what you're hunting, not every card name.